 Recent SPARK Mobility and Advanced Automotive Projects

 May Mobility, Mcity, and Ann Arbor SPARK recently announced the launch of A2GO, a new autonomous vehicle (AV) shuttle service.
-The free shuttle service will be available to the public starting on October 11, 2021, thanks in part to a grant through the mobility efforts of the state of Michigan.
+The free shuttle service launched to the public on October 11, 2021, thanks in part to a grant through the mobility efforts of the state of Michigan.
 Additional partners on A2GO include !important Safety Technologies, 4M, Office of Future Mobility and Electrification, and the Michigan Economic Development Corporation.

 How Ann Arbor, Michigan Became a Living Lab for City Mobility

 In 2019, a Ford Motor Company project helped amplify Ann Arbor as a living laboratory for mobility innovation.
 The experimental City Insights platform and Simulation work was a joint effort to see data and simulation could help public sector officials explore mobility issues using dynamic metrics such as parking, transit, traffic, safety, and census data.

 Ann Arbor SPARK is working with AMZ Saxony to develop international partnerships to further R&D and technology projects between Michigan and Germany.
 The program also aims to leverage connected and autonomous testing facilities like the University of Michigan’s Mcity, American Center for Mobility, and Dekra in Germany.
 The first project under the program was launched in 2021.
 The project brings together innovative companies to develop and test an autonomous road sweeper.